CshCyberhawks/SwoLib/README.md

 - Several commands to easily move the robot to positions
 - Limelight integration - use the limelight to track targets (ie balls) and feed positional data for the robot to move to.
 - trajectory generation - through the chaining of go-to-position commands, the robot can be made to follow a set path while still self-correcting
+- [Modified pathplanner](https://github.com/CshCyberhawks/pathplanner) this can be used to draw robot paths and link them together.
+- Fully dynamic - the robot is able to start anywhere on the field and (as long as it can see an april tag with a limelight) can discern its starting position.
+This means that the robot will automatically correct itself to the first waypoint of the path, regardless of where it starts.
+This is made possible by our custom swerve drive autonomous utilities which perform most calculations at runtime, in contrast the WPILib where motion profiling is done ahead of time.

+### Limelight:
+ - Limelight wrapper class with null-safety through Kotlin optionals.
+ - Acess to all network-tables limelight values with easy-to-use methods.
+ - Integration throughout the library - dynamic amount of limelights (you can use multiple limelights to reset odometry)
+ - Automatic tracking of objects in 3d space using limelight horizontal and vertical offsets.
+ - Autonomous commands to move towards objects - motion profiled and PID corrected.
+ - Easily manage any number of limelights.

+### Motors:
+ - Library support for various types of motor controllers ranging from Falcon500's TalonFX to the CANSparkMax
+ - Wrapper classes for encoders

+### Math:
+ - Various coordinate utilities.
+These include classes for polar and cartesian coordinates with overloaded operators.
+ - Vector2, Vector3, Vector2 + Angle (Fieldposition) classes
+ - Weighted deadzoning for controllers
+ - Normalization utilities
+ - Bezier curve utilities

+### QOL:
+ - Wrapper interface for gyros (NavX and Pigeon).
+This ensures they all behave the same way